ufbx/ufbx/README.md

 ## Setup

-Copy `ufbx.h` and `ufbx.c` to your project.
+Copy `ufbx.h` and `ufbx.c` to your project, `ufbx.c` needs to be compiled as C99/C++11 or more recent.
 You can also add `misc/ufbx.natvis` to get debug formatting for the types.

 ## Features

 The goal is to be at feature parity with the official FBX SDK.

 * Supports binary and ASCII FBX files starting from version 3000
-* Easy to integrate: one header and a single portable C99/C++11 file
 * Safe
   * Invalid files and out-of-memory conditions are handled gracefully
   * Loaded scenes are sanitized by default, no out-of-bounds indices or non-UTF-8 strings